Natenyt/Multiback/UI.md

+ok i will now first send the whole descriptio but you don't start coding, i ll guide myself ok. first read the whole description

 ⭐ FULL UPDATED DESCRIPTION (WITH ALL IMPROVEMENTS ADDED)

 When a user visits the website, they see a modern, minimal, and clear interface with a horizontal top navbar.